 Commissioner Johnson was elected to be one of the 500 Fellows of the Congressionally Chartered National Academy for Public Administration in Washington, D.C.
 He is one of the very few elected county officials ever to become an Academy Fellow.

-Commissioner Johnson oversaw a major change in governance of the Hennepin County Medical Center (HCMC), a 600 bed public teaching hospital affiliated with the University of Minnesota.
-He served on the new HCMC board of directors.
+Commissioner Johnson oversaw a major change in governance of the Hennepin County Medical Center (HCMC), a 600-bed public teaching hospital affiliated with the University of Minnesota.
+He serves on the new HCMC board of directors.

 Commissioner Johnson co-chaired the Governor’s Bi-partisan Blue-Ribbon Commission on Welfare Reform which broke a bitter legislative deadlock and unanimously set the framework for Minnesota’s innovative welfare reform efforts.